nkolban/esp32-snippets/cpp_utils/ArduinoBLE.md

 ## Installing a new version
 If you have previously installed a version of the Arduino BLE Support and need to install a new one, follow the steps above to build yourself a new instance of the `ESP32_BLE.zip` that is ready for installation.
 I recommend removing the old one before installing the new one.
 To remove the old one, find the directory where the Arduino IDE stores your libraries (on Linux this is commonly `$HOME/Arduino`).
 In there you will find a directory called `libraries` and, if you have previously installed the BLE support, you will find a directory called `ESP32_BLE`.
 Remove that directory.

+## Replacing the version that comes with Arduino-ESP32
+From October 2017 onwards, a build of the BLE libraries is supplied with the Arduino-ESP32 distribition which means that you should just be able to use the function without performing any additional steps.
+The intent is to keep the BLE libraries in this project completely in synch with the Arduino-ESP32 distribution.
+However, there may be times when a bug fix is needed which you may wish to try before an official distribution in Arduino-ESP32.
+That should be extremely rare.
+However, just in case it is needed, here is the recipe:

+1. Go to `<ArduinoIDE>/hardware/espressif/esp32/libraries`
+2. Delete the directory called `BLE`
+3. Go to your `<Arduino>/libraries` folder
+4. Extract the `ESP32_BLE.zip` file there

 ## Switching on debugging
 The BLE support contains extensive internal diagnostics which can be switched on by editing the file called `sdkconfig.h` and finding the lines which read: